caheredia/caheredia.github.io/ez/2017-10-30_ch_ez_assignment.md

-## Explain (at a high level) how you would perform this join on a live data pipeline in a performant way.

-To perform this join on a pipeline I would implement the join SQL command, e.g, FULL OUTER JOIN.
-Or design the data capture to record to a single table instead of two.

-## Use any clustering/classification technique to divide the data into at least 3 and at most 20 groups.
-Annotate your joined table with this classification.
+## Cluster data into at least 3 and at most 20 groups

 A list of the features for the clustered table below : <br>
 - **city**: The city corresponding to geoinformation